Theremin

 Carolina talks Theremin - An overview for composers and music lovers

 The theremin is an electronic musical instrument.
-It was invented in 1919 by a Russian physicist Leon Theremin.
-Besides its unusual appearance, the theremin is also unique in that it is played without being touched.
+It was invented in 1920 by a Russian physicist Leon Theremin.
+Besides its unusual appearance, the theremin is particularly unique for being played without physical contact.
+Theremin has no direct predecessors, making it one of the earliest, if not the first, electronic instruments in use today.

 How does the theremin work?